grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### Chase scene (Run to Pylon City, morning day 4)

-* [ ] _They run while deep_
+* [X] _They run while deep_
 	* Maybe they have a good charge on the batteries: 12 hours say.
 	* That gives them long enough to run with the pursuing sub chasing them/waiting them out (and then head off in a different direction after they dive below the scattering layer)

-* [ ] _A scene where they are eating in the galley_
+* [X] _A scene where they are eating in the galley_
 	* Percy sends Owen down to cook breakfast.
-		* He's not as good as gregory. he makes a mush of scrambled eggs and resonstituted hard biscuit mixed with salted meat
+		* He's not as good as gregory. he makes a mush of scrambled eggs and reconstituted hard biscuit mixed with salted meat
 	* This is where they ask WHY the sub is chasing them with Owen in the room; the answer gets revealed
 		* "What did Shakes say about the commander of the sub with the ram? that he had one arm?"
 		* Owen chokes, or stops eating, swallows, "uh, did you say one arm?
 What else did Shakes say about him?"